-Centipede grass is a popular turf grass for lawn in the Southern part of the United States.
+Centipede grass is a popular turf grass for lawn in the southern part of the United States.
 Centipede grass’ ability to grow in poor soils and its low maintenance needs make it an ideal grass for many homeowners in warmer areas.
-While centipede grass needs little care, some centipede grass maintenance required.
+While centipede grass needs little care, some centipede grass maintenance is required.
 Keep reading to learn more about how to plant centipede grass and caring for centipede grass.

 How to Plant Centipede Grass

-Centipede grass can be grown from centipede grass seed, sod or plugs.
-Which method you use depends largely on what you prefer in terms of cost, labor and time to established lawn.
+Centipede grass can be grown from centipede grass seed, sod, or plugs.
+Which method you use depends largely on what you prefer in terms of cost, labor, and time to established lawn.

 Planting Centipede Grass Seed